 Recent external roles

-- 2021-(from December) External Examiner for MLitt Environment, Culture and Communication, University of Glasgow
+- 2021-(current) External Examiner for MLitt Environment, Culture and Communication, University of Glasgow

 - 2020-(current) On Board of Directors for the Norman Nicholson House Community Interest Company

 - 2017-18 Member of Borderlines: Carlisle Book Festival steering group

 - 2012 External Examiner for MA thesis on 'Hardy and Landscape,' Manchester Metropolitan University

 - 2011- 12 Editorial Board Member for Romanticism: Life, Literature and Landscape (digital resource published by Adam Matthew Digital and Adam Matthew Publications using archives held by The Wordsworth Trust, 2012)

 - Reviewer for Green Letters (Peer Reviewed journal for the Association for the Study of Literature and the Environment - ASLE-UK).